scilus/scil-documentation/source/coding/git.rst

     # Note that here, myBranch2 would be a copy of myBranch1.
     # If instead you want to start from the master, switch to your master branch first.

+    # Delete a branch:
+    git branch -d myBranch # For a local branch git push origin --delete myBranch # For a branch on origin

 Downloading updates
 ^^^^^^^^^^^^^^^^^^^